Jermaine0Forbes/Node-React-Template/README.md

 ## Current Tasks

 - ~~Create Quiz, Topic, and Entry pages~~
+- redirect user to login if they try to access topics page
+- create topics page that will list out all topics created by user
 - Create form in topic page and make sure it saves when signed in
 - Create an entry form and make sure it saves